EMDR stands for 'Eye Movement Desensitisation and Reprocessing'

-EMDR involves talking and bilateral stimulation, typically eye movements.
+EMDR involves talking and bilateral stimulation, which refers to the process of alternately stimulating the left and right sides of your brain, typically eye movements, tapping or holding handheld buzzers.
 The aim is to reduce distress and negative beliefs associated with past overwhelming or traumatic experiences that are having a significant impact on our mental health.
-This short animation explains how EMDR can be used to help adults .
+This short animation explains how EMDR can be used to help adults.

 What happens during EMDR?

-I will spend some time doing some relaxation exercises with you, which could include 'safe or pleasant place' exercises, guided visualisation, deep muscle relaxation, breathing retraining, imagining resources etc.
+I will spend some time doing some relaxation exercises with you, which could include 'safe or calm place' exercises, guided visualisation, deep muscle relaxation, breathing retraining, imagining resources etc.

 Once we feel that you are sufficiently prepared, we can then target a distressing memory with the eye movements or other forms of left-right alternating stimulation, such as sound or taps.